-- #define (name), #define (name (value), #undef (name) Similar to #include.
+- #include <file.h>, #include "file.h" The specified file gets included into the C program, the compiled Haskell file, and the C header. <HsFFI.h> is included automatically. - #define (name), #define (name (value), #undef (name) Similar to #include.
 Note that #includes and #defines may be put in the same file twice so they should not assume otherwise.

 - #let (name) (parameters) = "(definition)" Defines a macro to be applied to the Haskell source.
 Parameter names are comma-separated, not inside parens.
 Such macro is invoked as other #-constructs, starting with #name.
 The definition will be put in the C program inside parens as arguments of printf.
 To refer to a parameter, close the quote, put a parameter name and open the quote again, to let C string literals concatenate.
 Or use printf's format directives.
 Values of arguments must be given as strings, unless the macro stringifies them itself using the C preprocessor's #parameter syntax. - #def (C\definition) The definition (of a function, variable, struct or typedef) is written to the C file, and its prototype or extern declaration to the C header.
 Inline functions are handled correctly. struct definitions and typedefs are written to the C program too.
 The inline, struct or typedef keyword must come just after def. - #if (condition), #ifdef (name), #ifndef (name), #elif (condition), #else, #endif, #error (messa Conditional compilation directives are passed unmodified to the C program, C file, and C header.
 Putting them in the C program means that appropriate parts of the Haskell file will be skipped. - #const (C\expression) The expression must be convertible to long or unsigned long.
 Its value (literal or negated literal) will be output. - #const\str (C\expression) The expression must be convertible to const char pointer.
 Its value (string literal) will be output. - #type (C\type) A Haskell equivalent of the C numeric type will be output.
 It will be one of {Int,Word}{8,16,32,64}, Float, Double, LDouble. - #peek (struct\type), (field) A function that peeks a field of a C struct will be output.
-It will have the type Storable b => Ptr a -> I0 b.
+It will have the type Storable b => Ptr a -> IO b.
 The intention is that #peek and #poke can be used for implementing the operations of class Storable for a given C struct (see the Foreign.Storable module in the library documentation). - #poke (struct\type), (field) Similarly for poke.
 It will have the type Storable b => Ptr a -> b -> IO (). - #ptr (struct\type), (field) Makes a pointer to a field struct.
 It will have the type Ptr a -> Ptr b. - #size (struct\type) Computes the size, in bytes, of struct\type.
+It will have type Int. - #alignment (struct\type) Computes the alignment, in bytes, of struct\type.
 It will have type Int. - #enum (type), (constructor), (value), (value), ...
 A shortcut for multiple definitions which use #const.
 Each value is a name of a C integer constant, e.g. enumeration value.
 The name will be translated to Haskell by making each letter following an underscore uppercase, making all the rest lowercase, and removing underscores.
 You can supply a different translation by writing hs\name = c\value instead of a value, in which case c\value may be an arbitrary expression.
 The hs\name will be defined as having the specified type.
 Its definition is the specified constructor (which in fact may be an expression or be empty) applied to the appropriate integer value.
 You can have multiple #enum definitions with the same type; this construct does not emit the type definition itself.

-14.2.3 Custom constructs
+15.2.3 Custom constructs